Optimal size for emergence of self-replicating polymer system: III. Optimal volume for the transition and its relation with unstable state

 For the transition to occur, the concentration $x_4$ has to exceed the value of the unstable fixed point $x_4^b$, while the catalytic reaction needs at least a single tetramer.
 For small $V<1/x_4^b$, the average tetramer number is decreased below unity.
 The tetramer number is therefore often zero, and the probability of having a single molecule decreases with the decrease in $V$.
 Then the probability of crossing $x_4^b$ decreases with $V$, if $Vx_4^b<1$.
 Thus, the transition time increases as $V$ decreases below $1/x_4^b$, which gives the optimal volume for the transition time.

-We have confirmed that the relationship between the optimal volume and the unstable fixed point is universal in an autocatalytic polymerization process, as given by models A and B. Here, the master equations for probabilities are given in the same way as in Eq.\ref{eq:master}, and the rate equation in the infinite volume limit for models A and B is given by:
+We have confirmed that the relationship between the optimal volume and the unstable fixed point is universal in an autocatalytic polymerization process, as given by models (I) and (II).
+Indeed, most autocatalytic polymerization process can be essentially constructed by combination of models (I) or (II).
+Here, the master equations for probabilities are given in the same way as in Eq.\ref{eq:master}, and the rate equation in the infinite volume limit for models (I) and (II) is given by: